SoftUni-Internal/interactive-content/EN/05-SOLID/05-Interface-Segregation.md

 The **Robot** class can implement the `work()` method, but the `sleep()` one is not appropriate for this class.

-The problem here is that we force the **Robot** class to implement a method that it shouldn't.​
+The problem here is that we force the **Robot** class to implement a method that it should not.​

+You saw what problems the Fat Interfaces can bring, let's list them our and their solutions and figure out a method to fix our problem.

+[/slide]

+[slide hideTitle]

+# Fat Interfaces - consequences

+Having fat interfaces may lead to few consequences which we should be aware of.

+When we see an interface with more than 5-6 members we should ask ourselves if it is not two interfaces or more.

+- Classes have methods they do not use

+- Increase coupling between the interface and the classes

+- Because of the increased coupling we reduce the flexibility

+- It's harder to maintain a highly coupled code

+[/slide]

+[slide hideTitle]

+# How to ISP

+The solution to interface segregation is simple.

+Just keep your interfaces small but with strong cohesion.

+Applying the **Single-Responsibility** will help you make sure that your interfaces serve one role only.

+[/slide]

+[slide hideTitle]

+# Cohesive Interfaces

 The solution to this problem is separating the `sleep()` method into another interface: